turingschool/lesson_plans/ruby_02-web_applications_with_ruby/active_record_obstacle_course.markdown

 ## Goals

 For Everyone:
-* Practice using ActiveRecord to solve problems beginners commonly us Ruby for
+* Practice using ActiveRecord for problems beginners commonly us Ruby to solve
+* Practice finding and reading ActiveRecord documentation

 For Advanced Students:
 * Gain an understanding of `joins` and `includes`